charlesrogers/product_management/process/creating_objectives.md

 Minimize the likelihood  cash flow will be negatively affected by payment method
 #### Issues with Juicing
-What are we actually doing when we are juicing? merging solution with value proposition?
+What are we actually doing when we are juicing?
+We are likely merging objectives with solutions + value proposition, which makes the objectives quite a bit more attractive
 ## Open Questions
 ### Should we measure outcomes Independently
 ### Ask about the last experience, not average